Norte-Development/lex.chat/docs/email-authentication.md

 # Email Authentication Setup

-This document explains how to configure email confirmation and password recovery for your Lex AI Chat application.
+This document explains how to configure email confirmation and password recovery for your Lex AI Chat application using SendGrid.

 ## Overview